seed-rs/seed/README.md

 with Serde.

-## Goals:
+## Goals
-- Documentation that matches the current version.
-If you're unable to get example code working using the latest version of framework on Crates.io, submit an issue on Github.

 - Learning the syntax, creating a project, and building it should be easy - regardless of your familiarity with Rust.

+- Complete documentation that always matches the current version.
+Getting examples working, and starting a project should be painless, and require nothing beyond this guide.

-- A clean API that's easy to read, write, and understand.
+- An API that's easy to read, write, and understand.

 ### A note on the view syntax